OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-28.md

 ## 2 Chronicles 28:4

-He sacrificed and burned incense on the high places, on the hills, and under every green tree.
+He offered sacrifices and burned incense at the high places, on the hills, and beneath every green tree.

 ---